 Things you may not be prepared for:

 1. A child that is ready to drop their drawers anywhere there’s a tree.

 Or a bush.
 Or grass.
 Or a rock.

 Seriously, I’m still trying to stop all my boys from this no matter how old they are.
 It’s not as much of a problem with the girls, because they usually ask which bush is the best to go behind, so I have time to redirect them.

 And although you and I, as adults, realize this isn’t always okay, it takes awhile to convince kids it’s okay that other people use indoor plumbing–which they all find a bit gross.
 And I guess they are right–I mean think about that for a minute (or don’t).

 2. Fear of other people’s toilets.

-Now, I know this is a stage with most children, as I watched other little ones before I moved out to the country.
-But the lack of these experiences with kids out in the bush causes them to take a little longer to get over it.
+Now, I know this is a stage with most children, as I’d watched other little ones before I moved out to the country.
+But the lack of these experiences with kids out in the country causes them to take a little longer to get over it.
 I can’t tell you how many times one of my little ones has said, “Momma I gotta go” and then after I show them someone’s bathroom, they change their tune to, “That’s okay Momma–I’ll try to make it til we get home.”